RudiCamilleri/mita/README.md

 		}
 	).Await();

 	//Creates a new order with ID #12 for contract #123 of 0 small servers, 3 medium servers and 1 large TenderLogic.CallWrite("createOrder", Wallet, ContractUtil.Utc, 123, 12, 0, 3, 1, ContractUtil.Utc, ContractUtil.ToUtc(DateTime.UtcNow.AddYears(1)))

+	//Tops up the smart contract's balance by 1000000wei to be able to pay the client TenderLogic.CallWrite("topUpPaymentsToClient", Wallet, ConfigParams.DefaultGas, ConfigParams.DefaultGasPrice, new HexBigInteger("1000000")).Await();

+	//Marks that 0 small, 3 medium and 1 large servers have been delivered and accepted for order #12 for contract #123, and to pay the client if the order is completed
+	TenderLogic.CallWrite("markServersDelivered", Wallet, 123, 12, 0, 3, 1, true).Await();

 	//Gets the state of order #12 for contract #123 TenderData.CallRead("getOrderState", 123, 12).Await();

 	//Marks order #12 for contract #123 as cancelled TenderLogic.CallWrite("cancelOrder", ContractUtil.Utc, 123, 12, true).Await();

 ## Appendix